Parth-Vader/thinkspace/about.md

 I am Parth Verma, a second year student pursuing a dual degree (BSc + MSc) in Mathematics and Computing at IIT Kharagpur, India.
 I hail from Lucknow, Uttar Pradesh, and currently residing at Vadodara, Gujarat.

 I'm an open-source enthusiast who loves coding in C++, and Python.
+I am currently doing a project on Scrapy Benchmarking under GSoC 2017.
 I have been currently diving into the world of AI and ML, and have been doing some MOOCs on it.

 All my code is uploaded on my github profile [Parth-Vader](https://github.com/Parth-Vader), you can follow me there.
 I try to learn as many new technologies as possible.